diva-exchange/diva-dockerized/README.md

 ## Get Started

-There are two different flavours of testnets available: a simple local one and an I2P based one.
+There are two different flavours of testnets available: a simple local one and an I2P-based one.

-**Stable:** the local testnet runs on your local network.
+**Local:** the local testnet runs on your local network.
 It's fast and available on your local network only.
 Use it for application development.

-**Beta & Private:** the I2P based testnet routes all traffic between the DIVACHAIN nodes through the private network I2P.
+**Private (I2P):** the I2P based testnet routes all traffic between the DIVACHAIN nodes through the private network I2P.
 The DIVACHAIN nodes itself remain private.
 The I2P network might have quite some latency.

 ### Docker Compose & Clone the Code